University of Pikeville

 • Diversity: We are committed to building a program that meets the diverse needs of all students, ensures equal opportunity for success regardless of experiences and personal differences, and attracts a diverse body of students, faculty, and staff.

-• Leadership: We are committed to developing leaders in our schools who serve others with compassion, use best practices drawn from reflection and current research, build systems that guarantee fairness and equity, and value and empower those they lead.
+• Leadership and Service: We are committed to developing leaders in our schools who serve others with compassion; use best practices informed by relevant data and current research; and engage in reflective practices to foster professional growth.

-• Equity: We are committed to building systems that guarantee fairness, focus on reducing achievement gaps, and value and empower those they lead.
+• Equity: We are committed to building systems that focus on reducing achievement gaps and that value and empower others.

 Accreditation